-The regulations also mention the term 'any other activity' which although not defined is anything assessed as posing a risk of causing a fire.
+The regulations also mention the term 'any other activity' which although not defined could be anything assessed as posing a risk of causing a fire.
+(Regulation 54 Fire and Emergency Services Regulations 2021)

 Roadblocks and closures

 For many reasons, travel into or through the scene of an emergency, can be dangerous and potentially fatal.